Operation Baja California: The arrest of The "Cop Killer"

 On April 3, The leader of a band of kidnappers Víctor Magno Escobar Luna (a.k.a.
 "El Matapolicías", "Cop killer") was apprehended, he was thought to have had links with the state police for at least ten years.
 He is also thought to have been a member of the state police for a few years.

 General Hospital shootout

 On April 18, 2007, a band of criminals entered the General Hospital of Tijuana, took hostages and tried to free a mafia boss that was being treated in the hospital.
 The liberation was unsuccessful, the criminals exchanged fire with the local police and Army units and were later intercepted but not apprehended by the state and federal police.
 Three people were reported dead after the shooting and five people apprehended later.

-Ongoing confrontations
+Other encounters

 On August 27, police officers found three headless bodies in a rubbish dump in Tijuana, killed by drug cartels.